 The program uses data from the Y-DNA SNP Index on the ISOGG web site, which can be captured and saved as a comma-separated values (.csv) file, or downloaded from several mirror sites (see Data Files).

-We would like to acknowledge Alice Fairhurst, who painstakingly and meticulously coordinates and maintains the Y-DNA Haplogroup Tree and the Y-DNA SNP Index on which this application is based.
+We would like to acknowledge Alice Fairhurst, who for many years painstakingly and meticulously coordinated and maintained the Y-DNA Haplogroup Tree and the Y-DNA SNP Index on which this application is based.
 Without her dedicated efforts, this project would not exist.